Skip to the content

 • Sales and excise tax: state vs. local rates, there may be exemptions on essentials, such as groceries and medicine.

-Alongside the highest cost of living in the US, New York tops the tax burden list at 12.02%.
+Alongside the highest cost of living in the US, New York tops the tax burden list.
 Arguably, the state's high quality of living, including outstanding educational institutions and plentiful cultural offerings, is sufficient compensation.
-At the opposite end of the table sits Alaska, with an overall tax burden of 4.93%.
-However, Alaska's remote location, challenging weather, and fewer job opportunities than more populous states make it a less popular relocation destination (although the state does offer paid incentives to move there!).
+Topping the lowest overall tax table sits Wyoming.
+However, the Equality State's sparse population, long distances between towns, and fewer job opportunities than more populous states make it a less popular relocation destination.
 Evaluating the entire picture before deciding where to move to in the United States is essential.

 Graph showing tax burden by state